Harnessing the Growth Mindset of Agile during COVID-19

 - Retrospectives – give teams the opportunity to review project processes

 - Reviews – give teams the opportunity to review project products/outcomes with the customer and get direct feedback to increase customer satisfaction

 - Stand-ups – allow teams to identify and remove obstacles, giving the team space to continue meeting their project goals

 - Backlog – aligns workers’ tasks with project/team goals, motivating workers to complete those tasks

 These Agile practices not only give managers and teams a chance to optimize for continual improvement, they also break down larger strategic goals into small, discrete tasks which workers seem to prefer during highly unpredictable times.

 Working through a global pandemic has forced workers, managers, and organizations to innovate and be flexible in their practices and expectations.
 At RefineM we believe in caring for the whole person, not just the employee who shows up to work.
 Mental health is an extremely critical part of our well-being and managers of Agile teams can take the steps outlined here to support their workers’ sense of purpose and motivate them through adoption of a growth mindset.
 Luckily, Agile readily lends itself to emphasizing continual improvement and growth.

 We hope these strategies are helpful, and would love to connect to discuss how your organization or team can implement them.
-We also invite you to attend our upcoming webinar, Using Agile to Stay Resilient During Challenging Times, for more guidance and discussion of this topic.
+We also invite you to download the slides from our webinar, Using Agile to Stay Resilient During Challenging Times, for more guidance and discussion of this topic.